 The UU UNO Envoy program is an opportunity for UUCRT members and friends ages 14 and up to get involved with the UN and serve as a bridge between the UN and the congregation.
 The position of Envoy and Youth Envoy is currently vacant.
 Contact the minister to apply.

 The UUCRT played a leading role in the 2017 UU UNO Inter-generational Spring Seminar, with our minister as the featured presenter and our lay commissioned minister as the chaplain.
 The theme was “Interfaith Action to Disarm our Planet” and the participants created a statement you can read here.

-The 2019 Seminar will be April 11-13, in New York City.
-(Youth and sponsors will arrive April 10th for orientation.)
-Addressing the 2019 theme of Equity in Action: Gender in an Intersecting World, participants will consider both local and global engagement with issues such as:
+Our 2020 Seminar will take place April 16-18, in New York City.
+(Youth and sponsors arrived April 15th for orientation.)
+Addressing the 2020 theme of climate justice, participants will consider both local and global engagement with issues such as:

--Working for gender equity at the intersection of dismantling systems of white supremacy, patriarchy, heteronormativity, and other forms of oppressions.
+- Work for climate change mitigation in conjunction with dismantling systems of imperialism, white supremacy, patriarchy, and other forms of oppressions.

 For more information or to register click here.

 Every Year the UUCRT honors the UN International Day of Peace .

 The International Day of Peace (“Peace Day”) provides an opportunity for individuals, organizations and nations to create practical acts of peace on a shared date.
 In 2002 the UN General Assembly officially declared September 21 as the permanent date for the International Day of Peace.

 By creating the International Day of Peace, the UN devoted itself to worldwide peace and encouraged all of mankind to work in cooperation for this goal.
 During the discussion of the UN Resolution that established the International Day of Peace, it was suggested that: